-In February 2015 Hunziker Development Company LLC requested that City Council initiate a text amendment to allow for the construction of a mixed-use development project along West Lincoln Way on property in the Highway Oriented Commercial (HOC) zoning district.
-(See Attachment A) The applicant has a concept for development of the site which consists of a mixed commercial and residential development containing two separate three-story buildings, each containing first floor commercial space and apartment dwellings.
-This concept of mixed use is currently not allowed within HOC zoning.
+In February 2015 Hunziker Development Company LLC requested that Council initiate a text amendment to allow for the construction of a mixed-use development project along West Lincoln Way on property in the Highway Oriented Commercial (HOC) zoning district.
+(See Attachment A) The applicant has proposed a concept of the site which consists of a mixed commercial and residential development containing two separate three-story buildings, each containing first floor commercial space with residential units above.

-City Council had previously directed as part of the Planning and Housing work plan to begin a review of the Land Use Policy Plan and specifically to do a comprehensive Lincoln Way corridor study.
-The Lincoln Way Corridor Study is intended to create a broad urban design plan recognizing Lincoln Way as signature element of the City's transportation network and its aesthetic character as it ties multiple neighborhoods and districts of the City together.
-The Study will have an assessment of the surrounding urban environment and attributes of Lincoln Way based upon multi-modal travel opportunities, streetscape design, and potential for strategic infill opportunities supportive of the Corridor.
+City Council had previously directed as part of the Planning and Housing work plan to begin a review of the Land Use Policy Plan and specifically to look at a comprehensively at Lincoln Way as a corridor study.
+The Lincoln Way Corridor Study is intended to be a broad urban design plan recognizing Lincoln Way as signature element of the City's transportation network and its aesthetic character as ties multiple neighborhoods and districts of the City together.
+The Study will have an assessment of the surrounding environment and attributes of Lincoln Way based upon multi-modal travel opportunities, streetscape design, and potential for strategic infill opportunities supportive of the corridor.
 The study will focus on areas between Duff Avenue and South Dakota Avenue.
 The Planning Division work plan estimate for duration of the Corridor study is approximately 8 months and it is to begin in the fall of 2015.
-When responding to the Hunziker request, Council directed this text amendment to precede the Corridor Study as a tool that could be refined once the study is completed in the Spring of 2016.
+When responding to the Hunziker request, Council directed this text amendment to precede the Corridor study as a tool that could be refined once the study is completed in the Spring of 2016.
+Council and staff look to this referral as a first step in addressing a vacant area of the corridor that could accommodate a mixed use development based on use and site design principles.

 The proposed text amendment is to create a new zoning overlay district in the Zoning Ordinance, Chapter 29 of the Ames Municipal Code.
-The intent is to allow for a case-by-case review of a Major Site Development Plan with the rezoning to add mixed use to a site.
+The intent is to allow for a case-by-case review of a major site plan with the rezoning to add mixed use to a site.
 Upon adoption of the ordinance, individual property owners would need to request a rezoning of property to add the mixed use overlay to the underlying base HOC zoning.
-Upon completion of the Corridor Study, mixed use may be permitted by right as it is in Campustown with defined standards and design guidelines or continue to rely upon a case-by-case review as modeled in this ordinance.
+Upon completion of the Corridor Study, mixed use may be permitted by right as it is in Campustown with defined standards and design guidelines.